3 min read

 Waiting on payments from customers can be one of the biggest pain-points for any small business.
 However, it’s not all doom and gloom.
 There’s one simple change you can make to reduce the stresses of getting paid: Direct Debit.

 Direct Debit for small business

-Like a personal Direct Debit for monthly bills, a small business Direct Debit works the same way, ensuring that payment will be made on a set date.
-Direct Debit removes the need for customers to view, approve, and action any invoices you send, so you don’t need to wait around for clients to authorise payment upon receipt of a new bill – the payment is made automatically.
+Just like a personal Direct Debit for monthly bills, a small business Direct Debit set up works in much the same way, ensuring that payment will be made on a set date.
+Direct Debit removes the need for customers to view, approve, and action any invoices you send, so you don’t need to wait around for clients to authorize payment upon receipt of a new bill – the payment is made automatically.